yjingj/BFDA/README.md

 BFDA Matlab Toolbox
 ===================

-## Matlab toolbox for Bayesian functional data analysis by a hierarchical model
+## Matlab toolbox for Bayesian functional data analysis using Gaussian-Wishart processes

 ### Required existing MATLAB packages for using this toolbox (included)